Mr. Arrow Key

 "Mr. Arrow Key" is a song by German recording artist Lena Meyer-Landrut.
-It was written by Lena Meyer-Landrut, Linda "Miss Li" Carlsson and Sonny Boy Gustafsson for her third studio album Stardust (2012), while production was helmed by the latter.
-The song was released as the album's third and final single and reached the top fifty of the German Singles Chart.
+It was written by Meyer-Landrut, Linda "Miss Li" Carlsson and Sonny Boy Gustafsson for her third studio album Stardust (2012), while production was helmed by the latter.
+"Mr. Arrow Key" was released as the album's third and final single and reached the top fifty of the German Singles Chart.

 Background

-"Mr. Arrow Key" was written by Meyer-Landrut in collaboration with the Swedish singer-songwriter Linda Carlsson, who is also known as Miss Li in Sweden, and Sonny Boy Gustafsson, who also produced the track for Lena.
-Lisa Carlsson also featured with Lena on other song called ASAP.
-Gustafsson and Carlsson were involved at several songs on Lena's album Stardust, in total there are five songs that were either co-written by both musicians and/or produced.

-Mr. Arrow Key was recorded in Sweden, Gröhndal Årstaberg studio.
-It is 3 minutes and 33 seconds long and was first published on 12 October 2012 on Lena's third album Stardust, as the second track on the track list.
-Technically, the song genre is described as pop song with folk and swing influences.

-Lyrically, the song is about conflict in life, and the desire to find something or someone who would set a clear direction.
+"Mr. Arrow Key" was written by Meyer-Landrut in collaboration with Swedish singer-songwriter Miss Li and producer Sonny Boy Gustafsson.
+Recorded in Sweden, Gröhndal Årstaberg studio, the song genre is described as pop song with folk and swing influences.
+Lyrically, "Mr. Arrow Key" is about conflict in life, and the desire to find something or someone who would set a clear direction.
 Arrow Key means an arrow button, but in song metaphorically this means one direction: "Been climbing up/the walls but I am falling down/I’ve been running through the streets/But I still haven’t found/I’m looking for, I’m searching for it desperately/But I can’t find the arrow key."
+In an interview with Universal, Lena talked about this song:

-On April 18, it was announced, that Mr. Arrow Key will be Lena's seventh single and third single from her album via her own and official website.
-In early May, Mr. Arrow Key, as single, was put on Amazon.
+On April 18, it was announced, that "Mr. Arrow Key" would serve as Lena's seventh single and third single from her album via her own and official website.
+In early May, "Mr. Arrow Key", as single, was put on Amazon.

+Performances

 The first television presenting was on breakfast television at the broadcasting station Sat.1 on 12 October 2012.
 Back in September, 2012, Lena performed this song for the first time in festival, Reeperbahn Festival 2012, with some other songs from her album.
 Meyer-Landrut also performed the song several times on her latest tour, No One Can Catch Us.
 On May 10, 2013, she performed it on The Voice Kids final.
 The performance consisted of Lena either sitting or standing on black platform and her dancing on the stage in front of audience.

-In an interview with Universal, Lena talked about this song: